 - If there are not enough of you to eat an entire loaf that is baked in a 9″ x 5″ pan you can bake this recipe in two smaller 8″ x 4″ pans and freeze one for later.

 - You can freeze Acorn Squash Bread for 2-3 months.
+Ensure the bread is fully cooled before proceeding to freeze it.
 Make sure that it is tightly wrapped in freezer paper or placed into a freezer bag or container.

 Acorn Squash Bread